podaac/hydrocron/docs/timeseries.md

 # timeseries

-Retrieve time series data from SWOT observations for reaches and nodes.
+This page serves to document the timeseries request endpoint for the Hydrocron API.
+The timeseries endpoint retrieves time series data from SWOT observations for reaches and nodes based on a user request which can include the headers and query parameters documented below under "Request Headers" and "Request Parameteres".

+The timeseries endpoint returns a CSV or GeoJSON response depending on the user request, see "Response Format" below.
+If something goes wrong the timeseries endpoint returns different response codes to indicate to the user what might have caused an error, see "Response Codes" below.

+For more information on content negotiation via request headers here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation

 ## Request Headers